Learn-Write-Repeat/Web-Development/wd-cp-4/Ritika_WD_NodeJsIntroductionAndAdvantages.md

 # What is NodeJs? :computer:

 You all have been using JavaScript for client-side applications but would like to extend its functionalities to the server-side as well.
 Here [Node.js](https://nodejs.org/en/) comes to the rescue! :thumbsup:
-<span style="color:green;">Node.js is an open source command line tool which lets you run JavaScript on the server as it uses the famous V8 JavaScript Engine.</span>
+Node.js is an open source command line tool which lets you run JavaScript on the server as it uses the famous V8 JavaScript Engine.
-<span style="color:red">cardinals</span>

 | *Note: V8 is an open source JavaScript Engine developed by the Chromium Project for Google Chrome and Chromium web browsers.*

 ### With Node.js you can :open_mouth: –>